michael-hartmann/caps/docs/manual/manual.rst

 ---------------------

 In order to improve performance, it might be necessary to tweak some compiler options.
-Be default, the optimization level is ``-O3`` which usually yields reasonable performance.
+By default, the optimization level is ``-O3`` which usually yields reasonable performance.

 If you are either running your code on the same machine where you compile the